No more tsunami threat following 7.9 earthquake near Alaska

 ANCHORAGE, Ala. – The tsunami warning, watches, and advisories for the southern Alaskan coast have been canceled after a 7.9 magnitude earthquake shook the region around 4:31 a.m.
 EST Tuesday.

-According to the United States Geological Survey, the quake happened approximately 175 miles southeast of Kodiak near the Aleutian Trench, where the North American Plate and the Pacific Plate form a subduction zone.
+According to the United States Geological Survey, the quake happened approximately 175 miles southeast of Kodiak near the Aleutian Trench where the earthquake occurred on a stike-slip fault.

 A tsunami warning was issued by the National Weather Service for the Aleutian Islands, Alaska’s southern coast, and British Columbia’s west coast.
 All which were downgraded to advisories by 7:30 a.m.